LeelaChessZero/lc0/README.md

 For essentially all purposes, including selfplay game generation and match play, we highly recommend using the latest `release/version` branch (for example `release/0.25`), which is equivalent to using the latest version tag.

 Versioning follows the Semantic Versioning guidelines, with major, minor and patch sections.
-The training server enforces game quality using the versions output by the client and engine.
+The training server enforces game quality using the version's output by the client and engine.

 Download using git: